 The student has appealed against the refusal of a visa.
 If an appeal has been lodged, the fees will be refunded less the registration fee only upon receiving documentary evidence that the appeal has been refused.
-Should a student fail to appeal tuition fees are refunded at 50% of the tuition fee.
+Should a student fail to appeal a negative visa result, 50% of the tuition fees are refunded.

-Letters for extensions of visas will be issued only to students who have maintained a minimum attendance of 80% or not less than 16 hours per week daytime, from Monday to Friday, in accordance with Irish regulations.
+Letters for extensions of student visas will be issued only to students who have maintained a minimum attendance of 80%.

 Students unable to attend their course by the scheduled date must inform the College in writing at least two weeks prior to the commencement of their course.
 Any period of absence will be recorded.

 Student communications will be displayed on the college notice board.
 It is the responsibility of the student to read any notice displayed.
 At times communication in relation to personal information will be conveyed to students via email.
 It is the students responsibility to ensure the college has a valid email address.

 Student’s progress is recorded and analysed on a monthly basis (monthly reports are filled by lecturers and teachers, verified by the Director of Studies)

 Applications for deferment of the starting date, which are not received within the specified time, will only be accepted at the discretion of the college and may be subject to transfer fees.
 Transfer fees also apply to changes in courses within the college, if facilitated.

 Students who are late in starting their course will not be entitled to any refund of, or reduction in, tuition fees.
 This also applies where students have been absent from classes for a period of time, or where they may not have been attending all the subjects for which they have enrolled.

 The course fee does not include the cost of textbooks, notes, or past examination papers unless otherwise stated.
 These resources can be bought at an affordable price from the examination authorities or educational bookshops.